chargeprice/chargeprice-api-docs/api/v1/charging_stations/statistics/index.md

 ```

 This means:
-There are 7 charge points in France operated by
+There are 143 charge points in France operated by
 `c6bc64ab-8ff8-4623-898b-4a20632e686a` (e.g. this could be IONITY) with a power
-level of 22 kW and plug Type
+level of 350 kW and plug type CCS.
-2.

 ##### 400 Bad Request